xavenna/stellar-enigma/README.md

 ## Credits:
 stellar-enigma was created by xavenna

-The SFML Framework was used for Graphics and Audio These libraries can be found at https://sfml-dev.org/
+The SFML Framework was used for Graphics and Audio\
+These libraries can be found at https://sfml-dev.org/

-The Json11 library was used for json parsing.
+The Json11 library was used for json parsing.\
 This can be found at https://github.com/dropbox/json11/

+OGMO editor was used for level creation.\
+This tool can be found at https://ogmo-editor-3.github.io/

 stellar-enigma was released under the MIT License. see LICENSE for details.